Game Preview: Blue Ridge Bobcats Host Danbury Hat Tricks: January 30

 Newly signed Maziarchuk is four games into his FPHL career and has two goals and an assist for three points, just under a point per game at 0.8.
 At every stop in his hockey career, Maziarchuk has had more assists than goals, serving primarily as a playmaker.

-The Hat Tricks will use that production in the final quarter of the season, but if Maziarchuk can raise that 0.8 to a point-per-game pace, he could become a key contributor to Danbury's offense.
+The Hat Tricks will use that production in the final quarter of the season, but if Maziarchuk can raise that 0.8 to a point-per-game pace, he could become an important contributor to Danbury's offense.

 Kandereka's third-period goal last time out against Watertown was the rookie forward's first point since he scored a power-play goal against the Pee Dee IceCats on Jan.
 3. With seven points in 29 games, Kandereka hasn't been relied on for consistent production.
 But at this stage of the season, the Hat Tricks will welcome any additional offense from him as they search for a playoff spot.